 Today we will plunge into the atmosphere of the XVIII century, visiting some of the main palaces of the Leningrad region, as well as visit the highest point of St. Petersburg.

-The next place we'll visit is the Pavlovsk Museum Reserve, which is a model of Russian culture of the XVIII century.
-The Pavlovsky Palace here is the main attraction of the whole ensemble.
-A few centuries earlier, the palace served as the summer residence of Paul I. Often concerts of great composers were held here: in the Pavlovsk Concert Hall M.I.
-Glinka performed and Johann Strauss gave his concerts.
-Today in the halls of the Pavlovsky Palace you can see collections of paintings, books, furniture and sculptures of those times, see the quarters of the royal family, concert and ceremonial halls.
-You can view the exhibition yourself or be accompanied by an experienced guide who will be happy to introduce you to the history and secrets of the palace. **Attention! *From October 30, 2021 the entrance to the museum is carried out by valid QR-codes, detailed on the [website](https://pavlovskmuseum.ru/visitors/mode/) of the museum.
+The next place of our visit is Pavlovskiy Palace Museum-Reserve, which is an example of Russian culture of the XVIII century.
+Pavlovsky Palace here is the main attraction of the whole ensemble.
+Some centuries earlier the Palace served as a summer residence of Paul I. Great composers often gave concerts there: Mikhail Glinka performed in the Pavlovsk Concert Hall, and Johann Strauss also gave his concerts.
+Today in the halls of the Pavlovsk Palace you can see collections of paintings, books, furniture and sculptures of those times, see the apartments of the royal family, concert and gala halls.
+You can see the exposition on your own or in the company of an experienced guide, who will be happy to acquaint you with the history and secrets of the palace. **Attention! *From October 30, 2021 the entrance to the museum is carried out by valid QR-codes, detailed on the [website](https://pavlovskmuseum.ru/visitors/mode/) of the museum.